The process starts with an online assessment that looks at long‑term symptom patterns and how they show up in your everyday life.

 For further support and educational materials, explore:

-Mental health and obtaining an ADHD diagnosis is a complicated process, so it’s natural that you may have some lingering questions.
-We’ve taken the time to answer a few of the most commonly asked questions below.
+Mental health and obtaining an ADHD assement is a complicated process, so it’s natural that you may have some lingering questions.
+Below are answers to some of the most commonly asked questions.

 No. Stimulant medications cannot be prescribed through ADHD Advisor in Montana.

 The initial assessment is based on the standard symptoms, behavior and problems that people with ADHD suffer with.
-Should you not have any issues that we look out for, it is unlikely that you need to be diagnosed.
+Your provider may not assess you if you are not demonstrating signs of ADHD.

 Please send an email to support@adhdadvisor.org.
-We will respond within 24 hours (Monday through Friday)
+A response will be provided within 24 hours (Monday through Friday).

-We understand that things happen.
-If you need to cancel an appointment, please reach out to our support team at support@adhdadvisor.org In order to receive credit for a canceled appointment, we require 24 hour notice.
+If you need to cancel an assessment, please reach out to the support team at support@adhdadvisor.org In order to receive credit for a canceled assessment, minimum of 24 hours’ notice is required to receive credit for a canceled assessment.

 Expect a quick and supportive process: fill out an intake form, speak with a provider, complete an assessment, and receive a treatment plan tailored to your needs.

-The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan if you meet diagnostic criteria.
+The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan when appropriate based on the evaluation.

 ADHD medication helps improve focus, reduce impulsivity, and manage hyperactivity by altering the levels of certain neurotransmitters in the brain.
 This aids in better managing ADHD symptoms and enhancing daily functioning.

-Should you be diagnosed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
-Our treatment options may include Medication Management and Therapy to support you every step of the way.
+Should you be assessed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
+The treatment options may include Medication Management and Therapy to support you every step of the way.

 The common types of ADHD medication include stimulants and non-stimulants.
 Different medications help manage symptoms by affecting neurotransmitter levels in the brain.
 Note that stimulants are controlled substances and may not be suited for each person.